 How long do I let it cool for??
 Thank you.

 Hi Christine, This would depend on how cool your kitchen is.
-The mixture should cool long enough to be able shape into small patties.
+The mixture should cool enough so you don’t burn your fingers when shaping into small patties.
 I hope this helps.

 Hi I did everything by the book so to speak but mine all broke apart, can you tell me why???
 Thank you.